How Juniper Berry Supports Pet Bladder Health

 Medical professionals administered juniper berries medicinally in Europe dating back 200 years ago.

 Juniper berries historically treat tapeworms, colic, urinary and gastrointestinal infections.

 Juniper is Beneficial for Soothing Dog Bladders

 Juniper’s berries are excellent for treating UTIs.

-Their antibacterial and antifungal properties fights the infection, while a volatile oil component of the berry called terpinen-4-ol helps filter the kidneys.
+Their antibacterial and antifungal properties fight the infection, while a volatile oil component of the berry called terpinen-4-ol helps filter the kidneys.

 In fact, studies reveal juniper berry oil could fight bacteria and fungi resistant to antibiotics.

 The berries’ diuretic effect increases urine flow, helping to flush out infection by diluting the urine and cleansing the bacteria.